downshift-js/downshift/README.md

 - `disabled`: If this is set to `true`, then all of the downshift item event handlers will be omitted.
 Items will not be highlighted when hovered, and items will not be selected when clicked.

+mapStateToProps:

+You can optionally pass a function as well as your `{ item }` object to map Downshift state into item props.
+The function will be called with a signature of `{ isSelected, isHighlighted, index, ...stateAndHelpers }`

 #### `getToggleButtonProps`